Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

    - The generated key value will be displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
    - You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.

-#### Configure the webapp (ms-identity-b2c-python-flask-webapp-authentication) to use your app registration
+#### Configure the webapp (b2c-python-flask-webapp-auth) to use your app registration

 Open the project in your IDE (like **Visual Studio Code**) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `aad.config.json` file
-1. Find the string `default-value-enter-your-tenant-id-here` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `client.client_id` and replace the existing value with the application ID (clientId) of the `b2c-python-flask-webapp-auth` application copied from the Azure portal.
-1. Find the string `default-value-enter-your-client-id-here` and replace the existing value with the application ID (clientId) of the `python-flask-webapp-auth-my-tenant` application copied from the Azure portal.
+1. Find the key `client.client_credential` and replace the existing value with the key you saved during the creation of the `b2c-python-flask-webapp-auth` app, in the Azure portal.
-1. Find the string `default-value-enter-your-client-secret-here` and replace the existing value with the key you saved during the creation of the `python-flask-webapp-auth-my-tenant` app, in the Azure portal.
+1. Find the key `client.authority` and replace the the two instances of `fabrikamb2c` with the name of the Azure AD B2C tenant in which you registered the app.
 1. Find the key `b2c.susi` and set the value to the name of your sign-up/sign-in userflow policy you created in your AAD B2C tenant.
 1. Find the key `b2c.profile` and set the value to the name of your sign-up/sign-in userflow policy you created in your AAD B2C tenant.
 1. Find the key `b2c.password` and set the value to the name of your sign-up/sign-in userflow policy you created in your AAD B2C tenant.